meta-company/makex/documents/source/caching.md

 The default location of the cache is `~/.cache/makex`.
 The location of this cache may be configured.

 When Makex and Tasks are run, a link to the cache folder (named `_output_`) is produced next to the Makex File in which Tasks are defined.
 This is a convenience, so that output files may be located and inspected easily.
+This path may change, and external tools should use the `makex path` command to retrieve the output path of a task.

 With the correct configuration, the cache may be shared by multiple processes of Makex; potentially running across different machines.